pmcelhaney/generator-eslint/README.md

 ### eslint:plugin

-If you want to create a new ESLint plugin, make sure you're in the top-level directory where you want the plugin to be created and type:
+If you want to create a new ESLint plugin, make sure you have Yeoman installed and you're in the top-level directory where you want the plugin to be created and type:

 ```
 $ yo eslint:plugin